20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 ## Skeleton: Building a new tree

-A Skeleton is an asset describing the tree of bones that influences a SkeletalMesh.
+A Skeleton is an asset describing the tree of bones that influence a SkeletalMesh.
 While building a new skeleton (or adding a bone to it) is pretty easy, modifying or destroying a skeleton is always a risky operation.
 You should always generate a new Skeleton and the related SkeletalMesh whenever you need to change the bones tree.

 In this example we create a simple skeleton: